 The URL should:

-- Include the targeted keyword of the page,
+- include the targeted keyword of the page,

-- Be maximum 2048 characters long (yes, I know it’s a lot, but just in case ),
+- be maximum 2048 characters long (yes, I know it’s a lot, but just in case ),

-- Use hyphens to separate words – do not use underscores, spaces, or any other characters to separate words.
+- use hyphens to separate words – do not use underscores, spaces, or any other characters to separate words.

 But be careful with the excessive use of hyphens in URLs – multiple hyphens can be seen as spammy.
-Try to limit their number even if that means to shorten the URLs or to use less words in it.
+Try to limit their number even if that means to shorten the URLs or to use fewer words in it.